AlchemyCMS/alchemy-solidus/README.md

 1. It provides an Alchemy module that displays Spree admin in an iframe inside Alchemy admin.
 2. It gives you a new Essence for Alchemy called EssenceSpreeProduct that you can use to place a Spree product on your page.
 3. It adds a TinyMCE editor to the Spree product description textarea.

-### TODO:

-1. Share admin session between Alchemy and Spree.
+4. Shares admin session between Alchemy and Spree.
+You have to use this [Spree branch](/spree/spree/tree/auth-take-two) that offers custom user authentication) to make this work.

 ## Installation